munificent/craftinginterpreters/book/optimization.md

 *   Next to that are 11 **exponent** bits.
 These tell you how far the mantissa is shifted away from the decimal (well, binary) point.

-*   The highest bit is the <span name="sign">**sign bit**</span> and indicates whether the number is positive or negative.
+*   The highest bit is the <span name="sign">**sign bit**</span>, which indicates whether the number is positive or negative.

-I know that's a little vague, but this chapter isn't a deep dive on floating-point representation.
+I know that's a little vague, but this chapter isn't a deep dive on floating point representation.
 If you want to know how the exponent and mantissa play together, there are already better explanations out there than I could write.

 <aside name="sign">

-Since the sign bit is always present even if the number is zero, that implies that "positive zero" and "negative zero" have different bit representations and, indeed, IEEE 754 does distinguish those.
+Since the sign bit is always present, even if the number is zero, that implies that "positive zero" and "negative zero" have different bit representations, and indeed, IEEE 754 does distinguish those.

 </aside>